National Trust: Historic houses and gardens

-The Trust owns more than 200 historic houses that are open to the public.
+The National Trust owns more than 200 historic houses that are open to the public.
 Most of them are large country houses or stately homes set in gardens and parks.
-They contain collections of pictures, furniture, books, metalwork, ceramics and textiles that have remained in their historic context.
+They contain collections of pictures, furniture, books, metalwork, ceramics, and textiles that have remained in their historic context.
 Service wings are preserved at many houses.
 Attingham Park in Shropshire, the most visited National Trust country house in 2019/20, is set in typical grounds with a walled garden and extensive parkland planted with trees to the designs of Humphry Repton.
 The most visited National Trust property in England in 2019/20 for which an admission charge is made was Clumber Park in Nottinghamshire, a park without a country house.
-Clumber House was largely demolished in 1938, leaving a nineteenth-century chapel as the focus of the park, which also contains a lake with wooded islands, a stable block, glasshouses and two classical temples.
+Clumber House was largely demolished in 1938, leaving a 19th-century chapel as the focus of the park, which also contains a lake with wooded islands, a stable block, glasshouses, and two classical temples.

 The first country house to be acquired by the Trust, the Elizabethan manor house Barrington Court in Somerset, was bought in 1907 and came in a dilapidated state and devoid of contents.
-The experience taught the Trust a salutary lesson about the need for endowments to cover the costs of upkeep of country houses.
+The experience taught the Trust a salutary lesson about the need for endowments to cover the costs of the upkeep of country houses.
 The Trust acquired the majority of its country houses in the mid 20th century, when death duties were at their highest and many country houses were being demolished.
 The arrangements made with families bequeathing their homes to the Trust often allowed them to continue to live in the property.
 Since the 1980s, the Trust has been increasingly reluctant to take over large houses without substantial accompanying endowment funds, and its acquisitions in this category have been less frequent, with only two, Tyntesfield and Seaton Delaval Hall, since 2000.

 As well as great country houses, the Trust also owns smaller properties, many of them associated with famous people.
 Examples include: Cherryburn, the cottage in Northumberland where Thomas Bewick was born; Smallhythe Place in Kent, home to Ellen Terry; Shaw's Corner in Hertfordshire, the country home of George Bernard Shaw.
 The home of architect Ernő Goldfinger, 2 Willow Road in Hampstead, London, was the first example of Modernist architecture to be acquired by the Trust.
 In 1995 the Trust bought 20 Forthlin Road in Liverpool, the childhood home of Paul McCartney; 251 Menlove Avenue, the childhood home of John Lennon, was bought by Yoko Ono in 2002 and donated to the Trust.
 The Birmingham Back to Backs are an example of working-class housing preserved by the Trust.

-Some properties have individual arrangements with the Trust, so for example Wakehurst Place is managed by the Royal Botanical Gardens, Kew and Waddesdon Manor by a private foundation; both are open to the public.
+Some properties have individual arrangements with the Trust, so for example Wakehurst Place is managed by the Royal Botanical Gardens, Kew and Waddesdon Manor by the Rothschild Foundation; both are open to the public.
+In January 2025, it was announced that the Trust had entered into an agreement with Historic Coventry Trust to run The Charterhouse, Coventry.